Increment-Finance/peripheral-contracts/docs/src/contracts/interfaces/ISafetyModule.sol/interface.ISafetyModule.md

 ### SafetyModule_CallerIsNotAuctionModule

-Error returned a caller other than the auction module tries to call a restricted function
+Error returned when a caller other than the auction module tries to call a restricted function

 ```solidity
 error SafetyModule_CallerIsNotAuctionModule(address caller);